 6) Building a Loyal Client Base

-One of the trends that are certain to still kick around in 2023 is the strategy to focus more resources on building a loyal client base rather than looking for new customers.
+One trend that is certain to still kick around is focusing more resources on building a loyal client base rather than looking for new customers.
 It would seem that every little niche offers people plenty of businesses to choose from, and customers don't shy away from trying different companies' products.
-Securing a client for longer periods of time is becoming harder and harder, and that's become a major challenge you should undertake.
+Securing a client for longer periods of time is becoming harder and more complex, and that's become a significant challenge you should undertake.

 Natalia Brzezinska, Marketing & Outreach Manager, US Visa Photo